-Should individuals administer aspirin for emergency stroke treatment?
+Should you administer aspirin for emergency stroke treatment?
 While aspirin may be administered to acute stroke patients in the hospital, it should never be used as an emergency stroke treatment outside of the hospital setting.
 If someone is showing signs of a possible stroke, individuals should immediately call for emergency medical attention and not administer any medications, including aspirin.

 Although it is possible that aspirin could help the individual experiencing a stroke, it also has the potential to make the stroke more severe.
 Therefore, the only individual who should provide aspirin for emergency stroke treatment is a doctor who has performed a brain scan and can confirm the individual’s diagnosis.